hannahlivnat/Ask-EDD-Project/contributing.md

 ### Make a Code Contribution

 If you'd like to contribute, take a look at the [project board]() to select an issue that'd be a good fit for you.
+Go by level to select your issue.
+Example: do not select a level 3 issue when there are still level 2 issues on the To Do board.

   * Beginner issues - issues that are accessible to beginners.
   * Help wanted issues - issues that are more involved than beginner issues